 Rhubarb Ginger Compote Recipe

-⅓ cup maple or date syrup, plus more by the tablespoon if desired
+- ⅓ cup maple syrup or date syrup; plus more by the tablespoon if desired

-Place the sliced rhubarb in a opt with the syrup and ginger. bring to a boil slowly (over medium heat), which will take about 10 minutes.
+- Place the sliced rhubarb in a pot with the syrup and ginger.
+Bring to a boil slowly (over medium heat), which will take about 10 minutes.

 - Reduce and simmer for about 10 minutes, until the rhubarb has broken down.